-Exceptional Assistance Measures for British victims of terrorist incidents abroad
+Exceptional Assistance Measures for British nationals affected by terrorist incidents abroad

-Exceptional Assistance Measures (EAM) provide practical support to British victims of terrorist attacks overseas and their families.
+Exceptional Assistance Measures (EAM) provide additional practical support to British nationals affected by terrorist attacks overseas, and their families

 What Exceptional Assistance Measures provide

 EAM provides additional practical support to British nationals who are the victim of terrorist attacks overseas, and their families, which may go beyond the usual help we aim to provide.
 This additional help can include medical evacuation, payment of immediate medical expenses and repatriation.

 EAM are only activated when a terrorist attack has occurred, and even then only in exceptional circumstances, and on a case-by-case basis.

 EAM only cover incidents overseas that are deemed to be acts of terrorism by the UK Government.
 They do not replace the need for comprehensive travel insurance.

 The measures can only be activated as a last resort, where financial or practical assistance is not available through other means, ie. from the government of the country where the incident took place, insurance providers or other agencies and organisations, and in a situation we deem to be terrorist in nature